The Month That Was in Baseball: June 2022

 For what it’s worth, Turner had a career .195 average on a 1-2 count entering the game.

-Stephen Strasburg makes his first appearance in a year and a week—and his last one for a while.
+Stephen Strasburg makes his first appearance in a year and a week—and his last one for the 2022 season.
 The opposing Marlins collect three quick runs on the Washington ace, then add four more in the fifth to end his night in a 7-4 victory over the Nationals.
 Strasburg’s fastball is timed at an average of 91.9, well below his peak velocity of years past; it’s only his eighth start since taking MVP honors in the 2019 World Series against Houston.
-A few days later, Strasburg will go back on the IL with sore ribs.
+A few days later, Strasburg goes back on the IL with sore ribs and will not return for the rest of the year.

 It’s the first loss suffered by Strasburg against the Marlins since 2015; he had since been 12-0 in 15 starts against them.